-“The American public should be deeply troubled by any WikiLeaks disclosure designed to damage the Intelligence Community’s ability to protect America against terrorists and other adversaries,” the statement read.
+However, “the American public should be deeply troubled by any WikiLeaks disclosure designed to damage the Intelligence Community’s ability to protect America against terrorists and other adversaries,” a CIA spokesman said in a statement.

-“Such disclosures not only jeopardise US personnel and operations, but also equip our adversaries with tools and information to do us harm,” it added.
+“Such disclosures not only jeopardise US personnel and operations, but also equip our adversaries with tools and information to do us harm.”

 According to the documents, the CIA has produced more than 1,000 malware systems – viruses, trojans, and other software – that can infiltrate and take control of target electronics.

 US intelligence and law enforcement officials said on Wednesday they have been aware since the end of last year of a security breach at the CIA and were focusing on contractors as the likeliest source of documents being passed on to WikiLeaks.

 The officials, who spoke on condition of anonymity, told Reuters news agency they believed the documents were authentic.

 The White House said on Wednesday that President Donald Trump was “extremely concerned” about a CIA security breach.